johndenverscar/johndenverscar.github.io/_posts/2024-06-27-effective-one-on-ones.md

 - Recognition and Feedback: If it isn't positive, it better be constructive.
 No IC should leave a 1 on 1 feeling like things are slipping away.
 - Respect time: Your IC's set the time, not you.
 Don't break up a focus time block.
 - Listen, focus, follow up: Listen actively and thoughtfully, focus on the discussion for the individual, and follow up on action items and commitments.
+- Encourage Upward Feedback: It's easy to forget that managers can improve too and the best source of how is from the people.

 ### My 1-on-1 Meeting Notes Template